sendevia/AincradMix/README_EN.md

 - Design Concept

-> Based on all the UIs that appear in the entire "Sword Art Online" series, the more modern design style is mixed with the osu! game style.
+> Based on all the UIs that appear in the entire Sword Art Online series, mixed with the osu! game style.

 - What are the benefits of AincradMix?